Teacher Gone Sewist

-If those terms I just threw at you sound like gibberish (because let's face it, sewing is its own language, and a confusing one at that), essentially what I'm saying is that my ambitious, naive little preteen heart bit off WAY more than I could chew.
-And even though I stubbornly stumbled my way through to something vaguely resembling a dress, that first attempt put me off sewing for years to come.
+If those terms I just threw at you sound like gibberish (because let's face it, sewing is its own language, and a confusing one at that), essentially what I'm saying is that my ambitious, naive little preteen heart bit off WAY more than it could chew.
+And even though I stubbornly seam-ripped my way through to something vaguely resembling a dress, this first attempt put me off sewing for years to come.

-Fast forward a decade.
-I had just graduated with a Bachelor of Arts in Psychology & Religion and was determined to establish my independence despite not having any clue how to do so.
-I found a cheap apartment complete with gaudy furniture from the 80s, puce-colored walls, and a porch freshly refinished with astro turf.
-I settled in to work out my next steps.
-A friend suggested that I substitute teach while I searched for full time employment, and as I had already worked in a variety of childcare capacities, that seemed like a good fit.
+I had just graduated with a Bachelor of Arts in Psychology & Religion and was determined to establish my independence.
+I found a cheap apartment furnished with gaudy furniture from the 80s and puce-colored walls, a porch freshly refinished with astro turf, and settled in to work out my long-term plans.
+A friend suggested that I substitute teach, and as I had already worked in a variety of childcare capacities, that seemed like a good fit.
 I completed the paperwork and got a subbing job right away.

-For the next five years of my life, my calendar was flooded with subbing jobs, many of them accompanying Charlie.
-I got to see him grow, gradually becoming verbal and learning life skills, then moving on to middle school.
-By the time Charlie left, I had graduated with a Masters in Teaching and was looking for opportunities that would allow me to pursue full time the joy of interacting with individuals with special needs.
+My calendar was quickly flooded with subbing jobs, many of them accompanying Charlie.
+Over the next five years I got to see him grow, gradually becoming verbal and learning life skills, then moving on to middle school.
+By the time Charlie left, I had graduated with a Masters in Teaching and was looking for opportunities that would allow me to pursue full time the joy of supporting individuals with special needs.
 At that time, I simply couldn’t imagine a life outside of teaching.

 I got a full time job at a charter school in St. Louis, Missouri, first as a 4th grade teacher, and the following year as a Learning Support Specialist.
 I LOVED that job and that community with all my heart.
 I met educators that floored me with their compassion and ability to inspire, and I met students and families alike who I will love and cherish till the day I die.
 But then the novel coronavirus spread to the United States, forcing my district to go virtual.
 And, like so many other educators, I discovered that the demands of teaching, case-managing, coordinating, and all the invisible labors that come with being an educator were no longer sustainable.
 And confronting that, truly, broke my heart.